ibm-cloud-docs/containers/vpc_lbaas.md

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-idle-connection-timeout`
     :   **Optional**.
 The idle connection timeout of the listener in seconds.
 The default idle timeout is dependent on your account settings.
 Usually, this value is `50`.
 However, some allowlisted accounts have larger timeout settings.
 If you don't set the annotation, your loadbalancers use the timeout setting in your account.
 You can explicitly specify the timeout by setting this annotation.
 The minimum is `50`.
 The maximum is `7200`.

+    `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-private-dns-instance-crn: "private-dns-crn"`
+    :   Optional.
+Can be applied only for private VPC ALBs in version 1.28 or later.
+The DNS `instance` to associate with this load balancer.
+For more information, see [Registering a private DNS record](#vpc_alb_private_dns).

+    `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-private-dns-zone-id: "dns-zone-id"`
+    :   Optional.
+Can be applied only for private VPC ALBs in version 1.28 or later.
+The DNS `zone` to associate with this load balancer.
+For more information, see [Registering a private DNS record](#vpc_alb_private_dns).

     `selector`
     :   The label key (<selector_key>) and value (<selector_value>) that you used in the `spec.template.metadata.labels` section of your app deployment YAML.
 This custom label identifies all pods where your app runs to include them in the load balancing.